gulmert89/studyRoom_mlops/README.md

 #### 1.2.1.
 Modeling Overview
 * As hinted in the _side note_ in 1.1.1, it could be more useful to collect high quality data (`data-centric AI development`) instead of solely focusing on neural network architectures (`model-centric AI development`).
 Of course it's not about collecting more and more data either.
 It is about improving the data in the most efficient possible way.
 #### 1.2.2.
 Key Challenges
-* _"Because machine learning is such an empirical process, being able to go through the training/error analysis/model+hyperparameters+Data loop many times very quickly, is key to improving performance."_
+* _"Because machine learning is such an empirical process, being able to go through the training/error analysis/model+hyperparameters+Data loop many times very quickly is key to improving performance."_
 * After doing enough iterations, one last thing to do could be performing a richer error analysis to audit performance.
 * For many years, the engineering team focused on the performance on dev/test sets, which failed on business metrics & project goals.
 After doing fine on both training and dev/test sets, it's crucial to focus on these project goals as well.
 #### 1.2.3.
 Why Low Average Error Isn't Good Enough
 * Performance on disproportionately important examples!
     * User may forgive the slightly irrelevant results of the web search query `apple pie recipes`, but when the query is `reddit`, user has a crystal clear intent on this navigational query.
 Thus, if dev/test set performance is good in overall but the model messes up on this little group of navigational queries, it could be a serious problem.
-You could put more emphesis on this little but important group but it doesn't solve the entire problem.
+You could put more emphesis on this little but important group but it still doesn't solve the entire problem.
 * Performance on key slices of the dataset
     * Make sure not to discriminate by ethnicity, gender, location, language or other protected attributes.
 (Loan approval model)
     * Be careful to treat fairly all major user, retailer, and product categories.
 (Product recommendation model)